Skip to content

 The Vesica Piscis: Where Circles Intersect

-One of the most profound symbols in sacred geometry is the vesica piscis—the almond-shaped area created when two circles of equal radius overlap such that the center of each circle lies on the circumference of the other.
+One of the most significant symbols in sacred geometry is the vesica piscis, the almond-shaped area created when two circles of equal radius overlap such that the center of each circle lies on the circumference of the other.

 Mathematical Magic